-The current setting of the taclet options can be viewed by choosing $Proof \rightarrow$ Show Active Taclet Options.
+The current setting of the taclet options can be viewed by choosing $Proof \rightarrow Show Active Taclet Options.$

-policies on how updates should be simplified.
-Like the description of Taclet Options Defaults above, this goes beyond the scope of this quicktour.
-Please use the default settings if you are not familiar with it.

-- Options \rightarrow Decision Procedure Configuration: Distincts between different integer decision procedures, e.g. Simplify3 [Sim] and ICS [ICS].
-During this quicktour, the procedure Simplify should be selected. - Options \rightarrow Compute Specification: Here you can choose between different settings for the automatic computation and specification. - Options \rightarrow Minimize interaction: If this checkbox is selected, checkbacks to the user are reduced.
-This simplifies the interactive rule application. - Options \rightarrow Sound notification: By selecting this checkbox you can turn off the sound notifications. - Options \rightarrow Proof Assistant: By selecting this checkbox you can turn off the proof assistant. - Options \rightarrow Save Settings: Here you can save changes to the settings in the menu Options permanently, i.e. for future sessions with the KeY-Prover. - Tools \rightarrow Extract Specification: Extracts the specification of a program. - Tools \rightarrow JML Specification Browser: Allows browsing through the available JML Specifications. - Tools \rightarrow Check Non interference: (experimental testbed) Generates proof obligation to show non interference. - Tools \rightarrow Create Unittests: Creates JUnit testcases from the proof.
+- Options $\rightarrow$ Update Simplifier: Here you can define policies how updates should be simplified.
+As the description of Taclet Options Defaults above, this goes beyond the scope of this quicktour.
+Please use the default settings if you are not familiar with it. - Options $\rightarrow$ Decision Procedure Configuration: Distincts between the two different integer decision procedures Simplify [Sim] and ICS [ICS].
+During this quicktour, the procedure Simplify should be selected. - Options $\rightarrow$ Compute Specification: Here you can choose between different settings for the automatic computation and specification. - Options $\rightarrow$ Minimize interaction: If this checkbox is selected, checkbacks to the user are reduced.
+This simplifies the interactive rule application. - Options $\rightarrow$ Outer Renaming: By default the checkbox is not selected. - Options $\rightarrow$ Proof Assistant: By selecting this checkbox you can turn off the proof assistant. - Options $\rightarrow$ Save Settings: Here you can save changes to the settings in menu Options permanently, i.e. for future sessions with the KeY-Prover. - Tools $\rightarrow$ Extract Specification: Extracts the specification of a program.